Netflix/vmaf/README.md

 VMAF is a software package developed by Netflix Inc. containing tools for perceptual video quality measurement.
 VMAF is licensed under Apache License, Version 2.0.

-The package has thus far been tested in Ubuntu 14.04 LTS.

 ##Prerequisite

 The VMAF package has its core feature extraction library written in C, and the rest glue code written in Python.
 It also incorporates an external C++ library named libsvm.
 To build the C/C++ code, your system must be pre-installed with cc and g++.
 To run commands, it assumes that your system has Python2 installed.